vlady41bosy/Physics_Problems/docs/en/Your_solutions/01_Mechanics_1_solution/solution_03.md

 Think of Alice and Bob as two people walking along two different straight paths in a giant park.
 We need to figure out if their walking paths ever cross, if they bump into each other, and if not, how close they get.

+Here is the step-by-step way to solve and understand this problem.

 ### Step 1: Do their paths cross?
 (The Intersection)